|Follow us online

 Suriname is an independent nation with a multi-cultural population of Africans, Amerindians, Chinese, Creoles, Dutchmen, East Indians, Indonesians, Jews and Lebanese.
 In spite of the differences in heritage, the Surinamese are a model of racial - and religious harmony.

-Since Suriname is located right in the Amazon, nature is always been close by.
+Since Suriname is located right in the Amazon, nature has always been close by.

 The Republic of Suriname is one of the largest producers of alumina - and aluminum in the world thanks to the existence of very large deposits of bauxite as raw material and hydro power potential.

-With its many rivers and largely uncultivated tropical rainforest, rich in trees and exotic plants covering more than 94.7% of the land mass, Suriname is percentage-wise the most forested country in the world!
+There are many rivers and a largely uncultivated tropical rainforest, rich in trees and exotic plants covering more than 94.7% of the land mass.
+This makes Suriname is percentage-wise the most forested country in the world!

 The most important agricultural export products are rice, bananas and vegetables.

-Due to the abundance and variety of fish, deep sea fishing is exercised extensively.
+Due to the abundance and variety of fish and shrimp, deep sea fishing is exercised extensively.

 The flat coastal region, the most inhabited part of the country, is the agricultural area.

-South of this region, the landscape changes into savannas, where the soil is mostly sandy and one can enjoy starry skies at night.
+South of this region, the landscape changes into savannas, where the soil is mostly sandy and one can enjoy an undisturbed view at starry skies at night.

-Suriname has 11 nature reserves, 1 Nature Park and 1 multiple-use management area within its borders.
-In the protected habitat are a great variety of plant species, flowers and animals including the jaguar that roams freely.
+Suriname has many nature reserves and parks within its borders.
+In the protected habitat are a great variety of plant species, flowers, insects, amphibians and animals including the jaguar, puma and other big cats.

 These reserves and parks are the crown jewels of the natural exertions, a plant lover's paradise and a scenic land adventure.